instructorc/uic_documentation/docs/syllabus_cs484.md

 ## Learner Supplies
 Laptop is required for each class session

-## Course delivery Format
+## Course Delivery Format
 Our class sessions will be held in-person.
 Our sessions are scheduled to be recorded and livestreamed to allow for a small measure of flexibility for those who might not be able to make it to a session for various reasons.
 The expectation is that you would be able to attend the majority if not all class sessions.
-The Final Exam and quizzes will be delivered in-person.
+All quizzes and exams will be administered n-person unless noted otherwise.
 There will be a few Friday sessions that will be delivered asynchronously.

 ## Course Description